TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/helpdesk.md

 Applicants can submit **Support Requests** and interact with **TEF-Health Helpdesk Agents** via the **TEF-Health Helpdesk**.

+!!! warning "Confidential Information"
+    Please **do not provide confidential information** in Support Requests.

 ## Accessing the Helpdesk

 1. Browse to [https://tef.charite.de/helpdesk](https://tef.charite.de/helpdesk).